This post is sponsored by BabbleBoxx.com on behalf of Club Pilates. All opinions are my own.

 I hope my Club Pilates Review was helpful if you were interested in checking it out.
 After each class, I literally walked out the door smiling and full of energy!
 It is such a great workout and I can’t recommend these classes enough.

-But the best way for you to know how great it is – is to try out Club Pilates for free!
+But the best way for you to know how great it is – is to try out Club Pilates for yourself!

 Whether you are 18 or 68, an experienced fitness buff or a beginner, there is a class that is perfect for you.
 Sign up today and see for yourself!

 Looking for the Club Pilates near you?
 Check out their class locator!

 Have you had the Club Pilates experience?
 Tell me all about it in a comment below!